9 Beautifully Hard Climbs Near Lucca | Lucca Cycling Club

 Easily the most difficult HC climb in the vicinity of Lucca with sections at 17.7%.
 She has a gentler and kinder sister named Passo delle Radici, but she’s not spunky nor feisty like San Pellegrino.
 The closer you get to the top, the harder she makes you work.
 And once you’re finally there, don’t plan on just coasting home.
 No no. Then you ride up the backside of Abetone until “La Casina” where they have as many flavors of pies as colors in the rainbow you’ll undoubtedly be seeing by now.
 160 km with 2400m from Lucca is what San Pellegrino asks of you.

-Leave a comment below and let me know which climb was the most epic and how your recovery went.
+Are you planning to ride any of the above-mentioned climbs?
+Let me know in the comments below which one was your favorite and how your recovery went.
 Thank you in advance for your participation.

 2 thoughts on “9 Beautifully Hard Climbs Near Lucca”